mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 ## Use the Reindex API and Update By Query API to reindex and/or update documents

 ### Part 1
-:question: Reindex the `totality-raw` index into `totality-state-parks`.
+:question: Reindex the `totality-raw` index into `totality-state-parks-raw`.
-:question: Then reindex `totality-state-parks` into `totality-full` index where only the state parks that have 100% totality coverage are present.
+:question: Then reindex `totality-state-parks-raw` into `totality-state-parks-full` index where only the state parks that have 100% totality coverage are present.

 > :warning:
 Reindex requires _source to be enabled for all documents in the source index.